 Only use heat pumps specifically designed for hydronic heating, as different heat pumps put out different temperatures (most models 45-55 degrees Cel and the CO2 types around 55-65 degrees Cel) .
 Also note that CO2 Heat Pumps are not affected by low ambient air temperatures like other types of heat pumps and are much much quieter whem running. (you have to put your ear up to the unit to confirm they are on)

 Also be aware that some Radiator Manufacturers and Resellers are still quoting the old British Standard kW Output for their radiators according to DIN4704, this basically represents a false elevated output for water heated to 90 degrees Cel.
-Our Radiators outputs as specified are specified to the current European and internationally recognized standard EN442 so our highest out put is measured on water that is 70-80 degrees which is typical of most gas fired boilers currently on the world market.
+Our Radiators outputs are specified to the current European and internationally recognized standard EN442 so our highest out put is measured on water that is 70-80 degrees which is typical of most gas fired boilers currently on the world market.

 Be aware that some companies will under quote heatloads required and take shortcuts when it comes to in wall structural battens for mounting the heating panels.